 11. Limestone Park

-There are scenic picnic areas, and if you wish to admire the changing colours of the trees from a different perspective, you can take a boat out on the water.
+There are scenic picnic areas, and if you wish to admire the changing colors of the trees from a different perspective, you can take a boat out on the water.

 12. Warehouse31 Haunted House